Finnish military administration in Eastern Karelia: Planned population transfers

 Suffering from severe underpopulation, especially after the planned expulsion of the "non-national" ethnic groups, the Finns theorized several possible ways to repopulate the region.
 Most suggestions revolved around the re-settlement of certain Finnic minorities of Russia.
 The Karelians of Tver, who had escaped Swedish and Lutheran rule from the County of Kexholm and Ingria after the Ingrian War and the Treaty of Stolbovo of 1617 were especially considered, as the Soviet Census of 1926 had counted them as numbering over 140,000, making the Karelian population of Tver more numerous than the Karelians in the KFSSR itself.
 The transfer was not, however, possible before Finnish and German fronts reached each other on the River Svir, which never happened during the war.

 The other main group intended to be settled in Eastern Karelia was the Ingrian Finns of the Leningrad Oblast, who according to the 1926 census numbered c.
 115,000.
 However, during Stalin's purges tens of thousands of Ingrians had perished or were transferred to other parts of the Soviet Union, and in 1941 the Ingrians of Leningrad probably numbered only c.
 80,000–90,000.
 In the autumn of 1941, Western and Central Ingria were occupied by the advancing German forces and placed under German military administration.
 Because Ingria was to be reserved for German colonization according to the Generalplan Ost (Ingermanland), the German and Finnish authorities agreed on a treaty which stated that Ingria was to be totally emptied of Finns and other Finnic minorities, mainly Votes and Izhorians.
 This treaty was implemented during March 1943 to the summer of 1944, when over 64,000 people were transferred from Ingria to Finland.
 The Ingrians remaining areas still under the control of the Red Army (c.
 20,000–30,000) were deported to Siberia during the winter of 1942–1943.
 After the Moscow Armistice, some 55,000 Ingrians were repatriated to the Soviet Union, but were not allowed to return to their homes in the Leningrad Oblast before the 1950s.
 Around 7,000 to 8,000 Ingrians moved from Finland to Sweden to escape the Soviet authorities.

-Other discussed sources for East Karelian settlers included the Finnish immigrants of America and Canada, the Finnic Soviet prisoners of war under German capture, Eastern Karelian refugees currently living in Finland, and Finnish war veterans.
+Other discussed sources for East Karelian settlers included the Finnish immigrants of America and Canada, Finnic Soviet prisoners of war in German captivity, Eastern Karelian refugees currently living in Finland, and Finnish war veterans.
 Land redistribution was to favor those without farms or land, disabled veterans who were still capable of working, former NCOs, border jägers and soldiers distinguished in battle.